jbarnette/bug/README.md

 # bug, a logger

 bug is a simple & slow structured logger for context-aware Go programs.
 It writes JSONL to stdout by default.
 To log an event, call `bug.Log`.
 Use `bug.With` to add tags to the context.
-Measure elapsed time during an operation with `bug.Span`.
+Use `bug.WithSpan` to measure the duration of a task.

 ```go
 package main